Should You Buy A House With Subsidence?

 Thankfully, the report he sent us was not the disaster we were fearing.
 He did confirm that there was movement, evidenced by the load bearing wall bulging out.
 This meant that the weight of the extension had pushed the wall outwards.

-However, the structural engineer said that this movement was long-standing and non-progression.
+However, the structural engineer said that this movement was long-standing and non-progressive.
 In effect, it was more a case of settlement rather than subsidence.
 This was a relief, because it meant that no further movement was to be expected.

 There were some repairs and remedial works he did recommend though.
 The walls with the cracks needed repointing.